raw-lab/MetaCerberus/README.md

 ## Output Files

-- If an output directory is given, a 'pipeline' subfolder will be created there.
+- If an output directory is given, that folder will be created where all files are stored.
 - If no output directory is specified, the 'pipeline' subfolder will be created in the current directory.
 - Gage/Pathview R analysis provided as separate scripts within R.